Conditions

 Therapy

-Psychotherapy (sometimes called talk therapy), cognitive behavioral therapy (CBT), and family-focused therapy (FFT) are types of therapy that have been shown to effectively treat and manage bipolar disorder when used in conjunction with medication.
+Different types of psychotherapy, such as cognitive behavioral therapy (CBT) and family-focused therapy (FFT), have been shown to effectively treat and manage bipolar disorder and its symptoms when used in conjunction with medication.

-CBT focuses on helping people with bipolar disorder recognize negative thoughts and teaching them coping strategies.
-In contrast, psychotherapy focuses on self-care and stress regulation.
-Lastly, family-focused therapy (FFT) is a psycho-educational treatment that focuses on the alleviation of mood symptoms, relapse prevention, and enhancing psychosocial functioning.
+CBT helps people with bipolar disorder recognize negative thoughts and teaches them coping strategies.
+FFT is a psycho-educational treatment that focuses on the alleviation of mood symptoms, relapse prevention, and enhancing psychosocial functioning.
 One of the main goals of FFT is to teach patients and their family members about the nature of bipolar disorder.

-Support groups may also be another great way for someone to share their bipolar disorder experience with others who are going through something similar.
+Support groups may also be helpful for those that want to share their experiences with bipolar disorder and learn from others who are going through something similar.

 Medication